What is Competency Modeling?

 - Demonstrate an understanding of market trends, the company’s position in the marketplace, and defined market segments

-- Understand the position of the company’s product/service with regards to market demand.
+- Understand the position of the company’s product/service with regard to market demand.

 Any worker possessing the above competencies will make them a more valuable employee.
 And as you can see, workplace competencies encompass much more than the technical skills required for job performance.
 In this Advanced Competency Model, they also include issues related to business ethics, legal/financial issues, environmental, health and safety, and social responsibility issues.